Michael Aldridge: Television

-Private life
+Personal life

 Aldridge married Kirsteen Rowntree, and they had three daughters: Charlotte L. Aldridge (born 1948), Harriet K. Aldridge (born 1952) and Emma R. Aldridge (born 1954).
-He stated his main interests as sailing, market gardening, watching cricket and playing tennis, and also liked to make his own bread and jam.
+He stated his main interests as sailing, market gardening, watching cricket and playing tennis, and he also liked to make his own bread and jam.

 At the time of his death, he was living in Greenwich, London.

-He left his role in Last of the Summer Wine to be a full-time carer for his wife.
+He had left his role in Last of the Summer Wine to be a full-time carer for his wife.